chriha/pro-cli/README.md

 ## Commands

 Commands are depending on the project type.
 List them via the `project` command.
 If you are inside a project, pro-cli will show you all available commands for that specific type.
 Outside the projects, you will just see the commands, that are specific to pro-cli.

+### Logs

+Tail logs of all or just specific services.
+See `project logs -h` for further help.

 ## Configuration